 Although different legal formulations of the concept of worker are possible, labour law in the EU starts with the employment relationship, which is characterised as a contract of employment.
-The contract of employment adopts the criterion of submission or subordination of the employee to the employer’s command or control as to the time, place and manner in which the work is to be done as its essential defining element.
-Laws affecting workers usually adopt the contract of employment and subordination as the criteria defining the objects of their attention.
-The category most obviously excluded is that of the self-employed person.
+The essential defining element of the contract of employment is the criterion of submission or subordination of the employee to the employer’s command or control in terms of the time, place and manner in which the work is to be done.
+Laws affecting workers usually focus on the contract of employment and subordination.
+Perhaps unsurprisingly, one category excluded from contracts of employment is that of the self-employed person .

-Some EU Directives not only include contracts of employment within their scope but also other ‘employment relationships.’
-The initiative most clearly directed to the limitations of the contract of employment was Council Directive 91/533/EEC of 14 October 1991 on an employer’s obligation to inform employees of the conditions applicable to the contract or other employment relationship.
-This Directive aimed to cover ‘any working relationship emanating from a contract of employment or any other legal form of recruitment (e.g. teleworking, training, employment-training, etc), which links a worker to an employer and which is subject to the legislation in force in a Member State’.
+Some EU directives not only include contracts of employment within their scope, but also other ‘employment relationships’.
+The initiative most clearly related to the limitations of the contract of employment is Council Directive 91/533/EEC of 14 October 1991 on an employer’s obligation to inform employees of the conditions applicable to the contract or other employment relationship.
+This directive aimed to cover ‘any working relationship emanating from a contract of employment or any other legal form of recruitment (e.g. teleworking, training, employment-training, etc.), which links a worker to an employer and which is subject to the legislation in force in a Member State’.

-Also relevant is the proposal for a Council Directive ‘on a form of proof of an employment relationship’ (COM (90) 563 final, Brussels, 8 January 1991).
-Article 1 of the Directive defines its scope as follows: ‘This Directive shall apply to every paid employee having a contract or employment relationship defined by the law in force in a Member State and/or governed by the law in force in a Member State.’
-The Directive makes a clear distinction between contractual and other employment relationships – and includes both within the scope of the Directive.
+Article 1 of the directive defines its scope as follows: ‘this Directive shall apply to every paid employee having a contract or employment relationship defined by the law in force in a Member State and/or governed by the law in force in a Member State’.
+The directive makes a clear distinction between contractual and other employment relationships and includes both within its scope.

-The significance of the Directive is that, by implication, it includes within its scope any worker who does not have a contract of employment.
-It also includes those with a relationship of employment.
-It recognises that work has taken new forms, which may not fall within the classical legal definition of contracts of employment.
-Thus, the scope of EU regulation of the labour market shows some sign of extending beyond contracts of employment, to cover workers outside the normal confines of employment law.
+The significance of the directive is that, by implication, it includes within its scope any worker who does not have a contract of employment.
+As such, it recognises that work has taken new forms that may not fall within the classical legal definition of contracts of employment.
+The scope of EU regulation of the labour market thus shows some sign of extending beyond contracts of employment to cover workers outside the normal confines of employment law.

 Information on employment status and conditions

-In addition, Council Directive 89/391/EEC of 12 June 1989 on the introduction of measures to encourage improvements in the safety and health of workers at work stipulates specific requirements on employers in respect of the provision of information to individual workers.
-This obligation extends to temporary and hired workers currently working in the enterprise or establishment and workers from any outside undertakings working in the employer’s establishment.
+In addition, Council Directive 89/391/EEC of 12 June 1989 on the introduction of measures to encourage improvements in the safety and health of workers at work stipulates specific requirements for employers in respect of the provision of information to individual workers.
+This obligation extends to temporary and hired workers that are currently working in the enterprise or establishment, as well as workers from any outside undertakings working in the employer’s establishment.